 Know where your customers come from

-Before you download any apps, consider where your customers come from.
+Before you download any apps, consider where your customers come from in international selling.

-While this definitely includes knowing which marketing channels are driving the most traffic to your product pages, which campaigns are working, etc., it also means you need to know which international markets have the most interest in your products.
+While this includes knowing which marketing channels drive the most traffic to your product pages, which campaigns are working, etc., you must also know which international markets are most interested in your products.

-If you primarily market to American customers but a growing number of orders are coming from Australia, it’s time to shift your approach and make sure your shopping and checkout experience is excellent for Australian shoppers, too.
+Suppose you primarily market to American customers but a growing number of orders are coming from Australia.
+In that case, it’s time to shift your approach and ensure your shopping and checkout experience is excellent for Australian shoppers.

 Here are a few multi-currency tools that will help create a seamless experience for international customers: